johndbigboi/Muscle-Farm/README.md

 ![Mutli Device Screenshot](https://github.com/johndbigboi/Muscle-Farm/blob/master/static/images/Multi-device.png)

-Welcome to Muscle Farm, a recipe website dedicated for fitness fanatic who loves cooking.
+Welcome to Muscle Farm, a recipe website dedicated to fitness fanatics who love cooking.
 Wondering what to eat before or after a workout?
-Muscle Farm answers your problem with a wide range of healthy recipes where you can add, edit and delete recipes.
+Muscle Farm answers your questions with a wide range of healthy recipes where you can add, edit and delete recipes.

 Food is your greatest ally for fitness success.
-Muscle built in the kitchen!
+Muscle is built in the kitchen!

 Thank you for visiting my Github page.
 I hope you enjoy reading about the project below.
-Please feel free to contact me for any questions and suggestions.
+Please feel free to contact me with any questions or suggestions.
 You can message me through my Github page.

 ## Contents: